Test Complete

 If a shock is indicated, resume compressions while the AED is charging.

 AEDs will not deliver a shock until the button is pressed.
 As a matter of safety, the individual giving chest compressions at that moment should be the one to press the shock button.
-Once the AED has charged, STAND CLEAR then press the button to deliver the shock.
+Once the AED has charged, STAND CLEAR!
+Then, press the button to deliver the shock.
 Immediately resume chest compressions for 2 minutes.
 The AED prompts you when to stop to re-analyze the rhythm.

 Continue CPR: Continue chest compressions and rescue breaths until help arrives or the victim shows signs of life.